University of Central Florida

 Most students attend classes on the university's main campus, 13 mi east of downtown Orlando and 35 mi west of Cape Canaveral.
-UCF offers more than 230 degrees through 13 colleges at 10 regional campuses in Central Florida, including the Health Sciences Campus at Lake Nona Medical City, the Rosen College of Hospitality Management in south Orlando and the UCF Center for Emerging Media in downtown Orlando.
-Since its founding, UCF has awarded more than 346,000 degrees, including over 60,000 graduate and professional degrees.
+UCF offers more than 230 degrees through 13 colleges including the Health Sciences Campus at Lake Nona Medical City, the Rosen College of Hospitality Management in south Orlando and the city campus in downtown Orlando.
+Since its founding, UCF has awarded more than 437,000 degrees, including over 60,000 graduate and professional degrees.

-Its official colors are black and gold, and the university logo is Pegasus, which "symbolizes the university's vision of limitless possibilities".
-The university's intercollegiate sports teams, known as the UCF Knights and represented by mascot Knightro, compete in NCAA Division I and the American Athletic Conference.
+Its official colors are black and gold, and the university academic seal features Pegasus, which "symbolizes the university's vision of limitless possibilities".
+The university's intercollegiate sports teams, known as the UCF Knights and represented by mascot Knightro, compete in NCAA Division I and in the Big 12 Conference, except for Men's Soccer, which competes in the Sun Belt Conference.

 History

 Founding

-Following President John F. Kennedy's September 1962 speech "We choose to go to the moon", in which he described his goal of accomplishing a crewed space flight to the moon by the end of the decade, the space program grew in importance and scope in Central Florida because of its proximity to Cape Canaveral.
+Following President John F. Kennedy's September 1962 speech "We choose to go to the Moon", in which he described his goal of accomplishing a crewed space flight to the Moon by the end of the decade, the space program grew in importance and scope in Central Florida because of its proximity to Cape Canaveral.
 Prominent residents and local leaders began lobbying the Florida State Legislature to increase access to higher education on the Space Coast.
 With the help of former state senate president William A. Shands and Senator Beth Johnson, on June 10, 1963, the legislature passed and Governor Farris Bryant signed into law Senate Bill No. 125, which authorized the Florida Board of Regents to create a new state university in East Central Florida.
 The university was founded as a non-segregated and coeducational university, with the mission of educating students for space-age careers in engineering and other technological professions.
 Defense scientists and NASA met with students, recruiting for the space program.